Dlloydev/Toggle/README.md

 ##### Description

-These functions check the the status register to see if the button or switch has set the pressedFor or releasedFor flag.
-These functions will return the flag status and clear the respective flag.
+These functions return true if the button or switch has been in the pressedFor or releasedFor state for at least the given number of milliseconds.

 ##### Syntax